 St. Thomas, USVI holds a special place in my heart.
 It was one of my most memorable family vacations, the first place I traveled without my parents, and then where I spent my honeymoon.
+I decided to create this St. Thomas itinerary to share what’s so special about it!

 It holds the perfect combination of relaxation and adventure and is an amazing, underrated spot for a couple’s getaway.
 Combine that with the ease of getting there from anywhere in the south or along the east coast of the US and it’s by far one of my favorite vacation destinations.